somex6/Darey.io-Projects/project22.md

       port: 80 # This is the port the Loadbalancer is listening at
       targetPort: 80
 ```
+- Creating Service manifest file for the MySQL database application called **mysql-service.yaml** and applying it
 ```
 apiVersion: v1
 kind: Service